chuaindia/capstone_project/README.md

 # capstone_project

 This capstone project will show an online website for a seminar.
 The content is written by me with provided guidelines. initially two pages named "Home" and "About" is being created.
+At each and every stage of the project it is deployed accordingly with the help of GitHub Page.

 Built With
 HTML CSS JAVASCRIPT